Philosophy. Moral Psychology. Moral Injury. Aesthetics. University Leadership & Ethics.

 Currently, Acampora is writing a book that develops a conceptual framework for analyses of moral transformation, injury, and repair in the contexts of experiences in war, the refugee crisis, healthcare settings, and institutionalized racism.
 Prior to joining the faculty at Emory, she taught and mentored students at Hunter College and the CUNY Graduate Center.
 Before leaving Hunter, she was the Associate Provost for Faculty Affairs and Research.

-At Emory, she is Deputy Provost for Academic Affairs, serving as the chief deputy to the provost and as a strategic thought partner for stewarding Emory’s academic mission.
-She supports faculty and leadership recruitment, institutional development, and academic innovation, and she works closely with the vice provosts and staff, deans, and other campus leaders to advance initiatives and implement strategic goals and objectives.
+Prior to her appointment at UVA, she served as Deputy Provost for Academic Affairs, serving as the chief deputy to the provost and as a strategic thought partner for stewarding Emory’s academic mission.
+In that capacity, she supported faculty and leadership recruitment, institutional development, graduate and undergraduate education, and academic innovation, and she worked closely with the vice provosts and staff, deans, and other campus leaders to advance initiatives and implement strategic goals and objectives.

 The Moral Injury Lab